-To sum up, in this chapter an end-to-end implementation and evaluation (on own experimental datasets) of data-driven approaches for growth dynamics assessment and prediction were proposed.
+To sum up, in this chapter it was proposed and performed an end-to-end implementation and evaluation (on own experimental datasets) of data-driven approaches for growth dynamics assessment and prediction.
 Such approaches proved to be robust, universal and useful in supporting sustainable plant growth.